Thai baht: Names used on coins

-Thai kings traditionally had 2 names: regnal, and personal.
+Thai kings traditionally had 3 names: ceremonial, regnal, and personal.
 In everyday life, personal name are used more often than regnal names.
 A good example of this is King Narai, whose regnal name is King Ramathobodi III.
 The personal names of king also have variations in itself.
 An example is Rama X's personal name: Vajiralongkorn, in which the variation one might see is Vajiraklao.
 So when the new coinage was being carried out, the question of "what name should the mint depict?" pops up.
 Initially it's a mix of the variations of the personal names, later after King Rama VIII, and the switch to constitutional monarchy along with the changing of the country name to Thailand, the coin now use both regnal (alternative name) and personal names.